ejmahler/RustFFT/README.md

 ## SIMD acceleration

-### x86_64
+### x86_64 Targets

 RustFFT supports the AVX instruction set for increased performance.
-No special code is needed to activate AVX: Simply plan a FFT using the FftPlanner on a machine that supports the `avx` and `fma` CPU features, and RustFFT will automatically switch to faster AVX-accelerated algorithms.
+No special code is needed to activate AVX: Simply plan a FFT using the `FftPlanner` on a machine that supports the `avx` and `fma` CPU features, and RustFFT will automatically switch to faster AVX-accelerated algorithms.

 For machines that do not have AVX, RustFFT also supports the SSE4.1 instruction set.
 As for AVX, this is enabled automatically when using the FftPlanner.
 If both AVX and SSE4.1 support are enabled, the planner will automatically choose the fastest available instruction set.

-### AArch64
+### AArch64 Targets

-RustFFT optionally supports the NEON instruction set in 64-bit Arm, AArch64.
-This optional feature requires a newer rustc version: Rustc 1.61.
-See [Cargo Features](#cargo-features) below for more details.
+RustFFT supports the NEON instruction set in 64-bit Arm, AArch64.
+As with AVX and SSE, no special code is needed to activate NEON-accelerated code paths: Simply plan a FFT using the `FftPlanner` on an AArch64 target, and RustFFT will automatically switch to faster NEON-accelerated algorithms.

-### WebAssembly
+### WebAssembly Targets

-RustFFT additionally supports [the fixed-width SIMD extension for WebAssembly](https://github.com/WebAssembly/simd/blob/master/proposals/simd/SIMD.md).
-Unlike AVX, SSE, and NEON however, WASM does not allow dynamic feature detection as [outlined here](https://doc.rust-lang.org/beta/core/arch/wasm32/index.html#simd).
-Because of this, RustFFT **does not** automatically switch to WASM SIMD accelerated algorithms.
+RustFFT additionally supports [the fixed-width SIMD extension for WebAssembly](https://github.com/WebAssembly/spec/blob/main/proposals/simd/SIMD.md).
+Just like AVX, SSE, and NEON, no special code is needed to take advantage of this code path; all you need to do is plan a FFT using the `FftPlanner`.

-If you choose to opt into WASM SIMD, this feature will require a recent browser version (cf. [Cargo Features](#cargo-features)).
+**Note:** There is an important caveat when compiling WASM SIMD accelerated code: Unlike AVX, SSE, and NEON, WASM does not allow dynamic feature detection.
+Because of this limitation, RustFFT **cannot** detect CPU features and automatically switch to WASM SIMD accelerated algorithms.
+Instead, it unconditionally uses the SIMD code path if the `wasm_simd` crate feature is enabled.
+Read more about this limitation [in the official Rust docs](https://doc.rust-lang.org/1.75.0/core/arch/wasm32/index.html#simd).

-## Cargo Features
+## Feature Flags

-### x86_64
+### x86_64 Targets

 The features `avx` and `sse` are enabled by default.
 On x86_64, these features enable compilation of AVX and SSE accelerated code.